evgenyneu/moa/README.md

 ## Unit testing

-Sometimes it is useful to prevent the code from making real HTTP requests.
+Sometimes it is useful to prevent code from making real HTTP requests.
 Moa includes `MoaSimulator` class for testing image downloads and faking network responses.
 See [unit test manual](https://github.com/evgenyneu/moa/wiki/Unit-testing-with-Moa) for more information.

 ## Demo app